Improved $L^2$ estimate for gradient schemes, and super-convergence of the TPFA finite volume scheme: Abstract

 \section{Abstract}

 The gradient discretisation method is a generic framework that is applicable to a number of schemes for diffusion equations, and provides in particular generic error estimates in $L^2$ and $H^1$-like norms.
 In this paper, we establish an improved $L^2$ error estimate for gradient schemes.
-This estimate is applied to a family of gradient schemes, namely, the Hybrid Mimetic Mixed (HMM) schemes, and provides an $\mathcal O(h^2)$ super-convergence rate in $L^2$ norm.
+This estimate is applied to a family of gradient schemes, namely, the Hybrid Mimetic Mixed (HMM) schemes, and yields an $\mathcal O(h^2)$ super-convergence rate in $L^2$ norm, provided local compensations occur between the cell points used to define the scheme and the centers of mass of the cells.
+To establish this result, a modified HMM method is designed by just changing the quadrature of the source term; this modified HMM enjoys a super-convergence result even on meshes without local compensations.
 Finally, the link between HMM and Two-Point Flux Approximation (TPFA) finite volume schemes is exploited to partially answer a long-standing conjecture on the super-convergence of TPFA schemes.